 1.)
 Do a Deep Clean

 While the idea of deep cleaning may seem unappealing, it plays a huge factor into your home’s potential to sell.
 As a homeowner, you likely have areas in your home that you tidy up on a regular basis.
 However,in order to really make your home stand out to buyers, you will want to take this cleaning to the next level.
 It may take a bit more time, but it will be worth it in the long run.Deep cleaning can be pretty involved, so set aside a day where you can focus on the tasks at hand.

 Before getting started, think about those areas you often overlook during your usual cleaning.
-This could include cleaning behind couches, dusting the ceiling fan blades, clearing out under the sink, or wiping down floor boards.
+This could include cleaning behind couches, dusting the ceiling fan blades, clearing out under the sink, or wiping down floor boards with hard floor cleaner.
 Make sure all windows and mirrors are wiped clean, and that floors are polished or vacuumed.
 While these small areas may not be one or your daily cleaning concerns, buyers with pique interest will be looking at even the smallest of details.

 2.)
 Declutter the Home